Excess cash placement: How to increase returns and minimize risks

 Cash excess or cash surplus refers to the amount of money a company has that exceeds its immediate operational and investment needs.
 This surplus arises when an organization's cash inflows surpass its outflows, resulting in additional liquidity that isn't required for day-to-day business activities.
 Managing this surplus efficiently is crucial for maximizing a company's financial performance and can offer opportunities for investment, debt reduction, or business expansion.

-How do you calculate cash excess ?expand
+How do you calculate cash excess ?

 To calculate cash excess, you need to assess your company's current financial statements.
 Begin by determining the cash balance at the end of a given period.
 Then, subtract the cash amount required for immediate operational costs, upcoming payments, and planned investments.
 The remainder is your cash excess.
 This process requires accurate cash flow forecasting and understanding of future financial obligations to ensure the surplus calculated is truly available for use without jeopardizing the company's liquidity.